 - A traditional plan-driven approach works well in situations that have a relatively low level of uncertainty and where predictability, planning, and control is important.
 For example, if you were building a bridge across a river, it would be equally ridiculous to say: “We’ll build the first span of the bridge, see how that comes out , and then we’ll decide how to build the remaining spans.”

 A lot of people have the mistaken belief that there is a binary and mutually-exclusive choice between “Agile” and “Waterfall”:

-- There has been a lot of polarization between the Agile and project management communities for a long time and many people in these two communities have seen these two approaches in conflict with each other
+- There has been a lot of polarization between the Agile and project management communities for a long time.
+Many people in these two communities have seen these two approaches in conflict with each other

 - PMI has treated these two areas as separate and independent domains of knowledge for a long time with little or no integration between the two

-It takes a higher level of skill and sophistication to see these two approaches in a fresh new perspective as complementary to each other rather than competitive and to learn how to blend the them together in the right proportions to fit any given situation but it definitely can be done.
+It takes a higher level of skill and sophistication to see these two approaches in a fresh new perspective as complementary to each other rather than competitive.
+It is a challenge to learn how to blend them together in the right proportions to fit any given situation but it definitely can be done.

 Does PMBOK version 6 go far enough to integrate Agile?

 I have ordered a final copy of PMBOK Version 6 and haven’t actually seen it yet; however, I have seen early preview editions and I think I understand where it is trying to go.
 I have several concerns: